Pledges by nations to U.N. fall far short of world's 1.5° C. climate target

 Already have an account?
 Log in

-Despite the demand, the Trump administration proceeded with a plan to destroy nearly $10 million of contraceptives.
+Despite the demand, the Trump administration carried out a plan to destroy nearly $10 million of contraceptives.

 The action is expected to impact operations and funding of international organizations that rely on U.S. contributions.